We were born.

 smiling that guilty, careless radiance,

-white doves that forgive
+white doves that forgive the wind

-yes, gone, but only
+yes, gone, but only because

-been stringing
+you’ve been stringing

-lines into empty space
+phone lines into empty space

 (all these years!
 Just for me!)